StonebreakerDesigns/project-boilerplate/README.md

 ## Installation

 `npm install`

 `pip install -r requirements.txt`
-`pip install werkzeug`

 `npm start`

-* You may need to specify port or python version in `package.json`
+You may need to specify port or python version in `package.json`